 - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the nursery are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974 and Exceptions Order 1975.
 Candidates are informed of the need to carry out checks before posts can be confirmed.
-Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information. - DBS checks for new staff are funded by the University and it is then the responsibility of staff to sign up to the annual DBS update service. - The Nursery Manager will ensure that any staff who are not yet registered for the update service, renew their DBS after 3 years and then sign up to this service. - All DBS disclosures will be checked annually by the University, using the update service and with prior consent from staff, to ensure the suitability of the adults caring for the children. - We abide by Ofsted requirements in respect of references and suitability checks for staff and volunteers, to ensure that no disqualified person or unfit person works at the nursery or has access to the children. - The University will receive at least two written references BEFORE a new member of staff commences employment with us. - All students will have enhanced DBS disclosures completed before their placement starts.
-A copy of the certificate is seen by Nursery and recorded on the Nursery Central Log. - Volunteers, students and agency workers do not work unsupervised; DBS disclosures are completed every 3 years, by the University for "Volunteers", by the College for "students" and by the Agency for "agency workers".
-The Nursery Manager/Deputies check the original documents and records this on a central log.
+Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information. - DBS checks for new staff are funded by the University and it is then the responsibility of staff to sign up to the annual DBS update service. - The Nursery Manager will ensure that any staff who are not yet registered for the update service, renew their DBS after 3 years and then sign up to this service. - All DBS disclosures will be checked annually by the University, using the update service and with prior consent from staff, to ensure the suitability of the adults caring for the children. - We expect staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting) - The nursery will not allow anyone whose suitability has not been checked, including a criminal record check, to have unsupervised contact with children being cared for. - We abide by Ofsted requirements in respect of references and suitability checks for staff and volunteers, to ensure that no disqualified person or unfit person works at the nursery or has access to the children. - The University will receive at least 3 written references before a new member of staff commences employment with us. - All students will have enhanced DBS disclosures completed before their placement starts.
+A copy of the certificate is seen by Nursery and recorded on the Nursery Central Log.

-- We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern. - We have procedures for recording the details of visitors to the nursery and take security steps to ensure that we have control over who comes into the nursery, so that no unauthorised person has unsupervised access to the children. - All external workers/visitors/contractors will be accompanied whilst on the premises, especially when in the areas the children use and will be required to sign the visitor book and leave any mobile phone or recording devices at reception. - All staff have access to a whistle blowing policy which will enable them to share any concerns that may arise about their colleagues in an appropriate manner; - All staff will receive regular supervision meetings where opportunities will be made available to discuss child protection training and any needs for further support; and - The deployment of staff within the nursery allows for constant supervision and support.
+- Volunteers, students and agency workers do not work unsupervised; DBS disclosures are completed every 3 years, by the University for "Volunteers", by the College for "students" and by the Agency for "agency workers".
+The Nursery Manager/Deputies check the original documents and records this on a central log. - We abide by the Safeguarding Vulnerable Groups Act (2006) requirements in respect of any person who is dismissed from our employment or resigns in circumstances that would otherwise have led to dismissal for reasons of safeguarding concern. - We have procedures for recording the details of visitors to the nursery and take security steps to ensure that we have control over who comes into the nursery, so that no unauthorised person has unsupervised access to the children. - All external workers/visitors/contractors will be accompanied whilst on the premises, especially when in the areas the children use and will be required to sign the visitor book and leave any mobile phone or recording devices at reception. - All staff have access to a whistle blowing policy which will enable them to share any concerns that may arise about their colleagues in an appropriate manner.
+The public interest disclosure (whistleblowing) policy can be found on the Durham University website. - All staff will receive regular supervision meetings where opportunities will be made available to discuss safeguarding training and any needs for further support; and - The deployment of staff within the nursery allows for constant supervision and support.
 Where children need to spend time away from the rest of the group, the door will be left ajar or other safeguards will be placed into action to ensure the safety of the child and the adult.